- You want to spend how much on a keyboard?!?

 - Gesture Button + move mouse up = show desktop

-- Gesture Button + move mouse down = refresh page
+- Gesture Button + move mouse down = hard refresh page

 - Gesture Button + move mouse left = open Documents folder